 Early Notables of the Chewning family (pre 1700)

 Another 46 words (3 lines of text) are included under the topic Early Chewning Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chewning family to the New World and Oceana
+Migration of the Chewning family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Chewning or a variant listed above: John Chew and his wife Sarah, who settled in Virginia in 1623; as did Robert Chew in 1663; Ann Chew, who came to Maryland in 1670; Hannah Chew, who immigrated to Maryland in 1720.

 Contemporary Notables of the name Chewning (post 1700)

 - Dr. Richard C. Chewning, American businessman, eponym of the Chewning Award, awarded every year to a member of the Christian Business Faculty Association